 MAG has been working in Sri Lanka since 2002 locating and removing landmines and other unexploded bombs.
 Since the end of the conflict in 2009, MAG has released over 350 million square feet of land, and cleared more than 42,000 mines and 14,800 other unexploded bombs in Sri Lanka.

 MAG uses community liaison teams to ensure its projects are participatory and include the most vulnerable groups.
 The teams function as intermediaries between the program and the community and are often recruited from local populations.
 Community liaison teams also communicate with families from affected communities, as well as with local authorities, to identify hazardous areas or at-risk groups.

 Between 2015 and 2017, MAG played a key role in the national resurvey of all registered suspect hazardous areas to generate a definitive data set of land to be cleared.
-This pivotal body of work means that less than 10 square miles of land remains contaminated and that the 2020 completion ambition could be met with continued international support and assistance.
+This pivotal body of work means that less than 10 square miles of land remains contaminated.

 Department for International Development

 Conflict, Security, and Stability Fund